SoftwareAG/webmethods-api-control-plane-agent-aws/functions/readme.md

 ## How to deploy the AWS Agent in AWS Lambda?
 Let’s look at a sample scenario through which you can configure a Lambda function, **Heartbeatshandler** (for retrieving AWS API Gateway’s health status and sending it to API Control Plane) using the *Lambda console*.
+Follow the same procedure to create and configure the Lambda function for retrieving APIs, and Metrics.
+For details about the class and method names required for configuring Lambda Functions, see [Handler field values](#class-and-method-names-required-for-configuring-lambda-functions).

-**Pre-requisites**
+### Pre-requisites

 Ensure that you have